huntbeat/popgen-auto/README.md

 - Work to do: 1. retrieved log-time buckets for histogram, 2. initialized init, tran, emit probabilities based on new buckets, 3.
 VCF -> disparities sequence file

+---
+06-02-18

+- Times bucket is used for the algorithm, bins bucket is used for creating bar graphs

+- Fixed init, tran, emit initial probabilities to be closer to starting assumptions

+- Added decodings to buckets method to assign results to bars, can graph bar graphs

+- Created VCF to difference sequence translator

+- Need to do: Window translation for VCF -> difference is not working properly, come up with datasets to test now, clean up code, particularly BW and global variables with bar graph

+---